Chapter 1: Core Concepts

 stop_loss No The absolute price level for Stop Loss.
 1.06500

 trailing_stop No Set to true to enable a trailing stop.
-Requires sl_distance. true
+Requires an SL distance parameter. true

 4.3 In-Depth: `action`